In David Attenborough’s latest BBC nature series Life Story, the animals play very human roles

 For years now the BBC has been less a public broadcaster than a continual seething crisis masquerading as a state institution.
 Its programming is at turns crass, crap, and cretinous.
 Its news reportage is propaganda.
 Its executives are paid vast sums for doing very little, while its cherished stars have one by one been unmasked as rapists and paedophiles.
 Its funding structure, a television license fee enforced by TV-detecting radar vans that don’t really exist, is strange and stupid and out of date.
 It can’t be long before the whole thing is chucked onto the slagheap of cherished British traditions earmarked for privatization, along with our green and pleasant fields, our quaint racist pubs, and what will surely soon become the ArcelorMittal Semi-Finished Steel Products Royal Family.
 In the meantime, the Beeb has done the only thing it can still do: Make a sumptuous, sweeping nature documentary depicting the grand cycle of all life on the planet, presented by Sir David Attenborough, reluctant national treasure and possibly the only person involved with the BBC in the 1970s who’s managed to avoid molesting anyone.

 Writing about David Attenborough is hard, because in a lot of ways he was my childhood.
 I grew up thundering across the African steppes and soaring from pole to pole on albatross wings, with occasional, dull, ugly interludes in which I went to school or ate my dinner in a nondescript tract of north London.
 Every Sunday evening on the BBC there’d be another incredible voyage through the animal world, always accompanied by David Attenborough’s glorious voice, the voice of the best granddad you never had, comforting, funny, heartfelt, and infinitely kind.
-For American audiences his shows have been redubbed with Forrest Whittaker and Oprah Winfrey, which for all their talent still feels like an organized American invasion of my childhood.

 It didn’t really matter that very little of it was, strictly speaking, true.
 Go watch pigeons in the park: Left to their own devices animals will generally tend to do very little.
 A nature documentary always has to impose some kind of narrative, pluck out some interesting cinematic moments from the flat monotony of mere life.
 We see a tiger chase down an antelope, and a tiger fending off vultures from her kill, and a tiger trying to protect her cubs from amorous males; we’re told these are all the same tiger, and that these events all happened in the order they’re shown.
 We believe it, because we don’t want to ruin the story.
 Depending on the protagonist, we might cheer for predators or prey, lovable loser males or strong independent females.
 There’s nothing inherently wrong with theater, but in Sir David’s latest, Life Story, it turns into something far more sinister.